4 Tips to Help You Survive #adulting

 Finding New #adulting Friends

 You may have moved to a new city for a job and are looking to make new friends.
 Finding friends as an adult can be much more difficult than when you were in college.
 You can find new friends a few different ways.
 (1) Work Buds- You can always befriend coworkers.
 (2) Hobby Pals- Find a gym or a local book club, whatever your favorite hobby is, find a group of people doing the same.
 Your new bestie may be there.
 (3) Local Meet Up’s- These days you can find different apps that allow people to come together in cities just to meet new friends.
-Here’s a link of 10 Great Apps for Meeting New Friends
+Here’s a link to 5 Best Apps to Meet People and Make Friends.

 #adulting Professionally

 You no longer hold the title of student worker.
 You are officially a professional.
 In this position you want to make sure to dress and act the part, which is dependent on the environment of where you work.
-To ensure a smooth transition into your new office learn office culture and be sure to ask your new coworkers for the do’s and don’ts of the office.
-If you find yourself in a work environment that’s not a good fit for you, remember as a UGA Alumni you still have access to the UGA Career Center’s services.
-Feel free to contact the office for help with any career needs, like resume critiquing, job searching, and mock interviews.
+To ensure a smooth transition into your new office, take time to learn the office culture and be sure to ask your new coworkers for the dos and don’ts of the office.
+If you find yourself in a work environment that’s not a good fit for you, remember as a UGA alumni you still have access to the UGA Career Center’s services.
+Feel free to contact the Career Center for help as you consider a career transition.

 #adulting Self-Care